gimenete/github-linker/README.md

 ## Requirements

-The file must be tracked in a git repo and the current branch must be pushed to GitHub.com.
+The commit and file must be tracked in a git repo and the current branch must be pushed to GitHub.com.

 If you've made changes to the file that are not pushed to GitHub.com, the link may be inaccurate.

 **Enjoy!**

 Extension icon made by [Freepik](https://www.freepik.com/ "Freepik") from [www.flaticon.com](https://www.flaticon.com/ "Flaticon") is licensed by [CC 3.0 BY](http://creativecommons.org/licenses/by/3.0/ "Creative Commons BY 3.0")

+## TODO

+* Add Gitlab, Bitbucket, Gogs, and other providers.
+* Clean up code.
+Make it a bit more structured like https://github.com/ManuelHentschel/vscode-github-linker